LD-ViCE: Latent Diffusion Model for Video Counterfactual Explanations: EchoNet-Dynamic Dataset Counterfactual Results

-Figure~\ref{fig:echo_sample2} and \ref{fig:echo_sample6} provide a qualitative comparison on the EchoNet-Dynamic dataset, highlighting \frameworkAcronym{}’s ability to generate counterfactual explanations that are better aligned with the target regression values compared to baseline methods.
+\cref{fig:echo_sample2,fig:echo_sample6} provide a qualitative comparison with 1SCM~\cite{reynaud2023feature} on the EchoNet-Dynamic dataset, highlighting \frameworkAcronym{}’s ability to generate counterfactual explanations that are better aligned with the target regression values compared to baseline methods.
 The results illustrate both the effectiveness of classifier-guided generation and the visual fidelity of the produced counterfactuals.